skobnx/ShadowverseEvolveCockatrice/README.md

 # ShadowverseEvolveCockatrice

-Welcome, and thank you for downloading this package for Shadowverse Evolve.
-This download contains everything you need to add this game to your Cockatrice program, along with some extra files to help newer players ease themselves into this amazing game.

-First, a disclaimer:

-We do not own anything related to the Shadowverse franchise, including its anime series, trading card game, and any other form of product or service.
-This is a package containing information that is readily available through multiple public sources on the internet.
-Everything included here is done without profit and solely to help bring personal enjoyment to playing Shadowverse Evolve.

-Directions for the first time install [Cockatrice](https://cockatrice.github.io/):

-Instructions are Windows-only.

-1. Install Cockatrice (link above)
+Welcome to the guide on how to import a custom set XML file to Cockatrice.
+This guide will help you seamlessly integrate the Shadowverse Evolve game into your Cockatrice program.
+Please follow the step-by-step instructions below:

+**Disclaimer:** Please note that we do not own any rights to the Shadowverse franchise.
+This package is a compilation of publicly available information and is intended solely for personal enjoyment without any profit motive.

+1. Make sure you have [Cockatrice](https://cockatrice.github.io/) installed on your Windows computer.
+If not, download and install Cockatrice from the provided link.

-2. Open Cockatrice.
-If the program tells you it's going to run Oracle, let it do so.
+2. Open the Cockatrice program.
+If a prompt appears indicating that it will run Oracle, allow it to do so.

-3. In this GitHub webpage that contains the Shadowverse Evolve plugin, click the "Shadowverse.xml" file in the file list.
+3. Open this GitHub webpage that contains the Shadowverse Evolve plugin.
+Look for the "Shadowverse.xml" file in the list of files.

-4. Right click the "Download" button, then select "Save Link As..." and save it to anywhere you can easily access later.
+4. Right-click the "Shadowverse.xml" file and select "Save Link As...".
+Save the file to a location where you can easily access it later.

-5. Open Start Menu, type "Folder Options", then open the "File Explorer Options" program that appears.

-6. Click the "View" tab, then under the "Hidden files and folders" section, select "Show hidden files, folders, and drives."

-7. Close File Explorer Options.

-8. In Cockatrice, head to Card Database -> Manage Sets -> "Open custom sets folder."
+5. In Cockatrice, navigate to "Card Database" and select "Manage Sets".
+From the dropdown menu, choose "Open custom sets folder".

-9. Move the Shadowverse Evolve.xml file you downloaded from this GitHub page into this folder.
+6. Locate the "Shadowverse Evolve.xml" file you downloaded from the GitHub page.
+Move this file into the folder that opened in the previous step.

-10. Close Cockatrice, then reopen it.
-It will show a new prompt showing a bunch of sets being added and is asking if you want to enable them or not.
-Click yes to that.
+7. Close Cockatrice completely, and then reopen it.
+You will see a prompt indicating that new sets are being added.
+It will ask if you want to enable them.
+Click "Yes" to enable the Shadowverse Evolve sets.

-11. Shadowverse Evolve is fully added to Cockatrice.
-Enjoy!
+Congratulations!
+Shadowverse Evolve is now fully integrated into your Cockatrice program.
+Enjoy playing the game to the fullest!